HorizenLabs/governor-hidden-voting/README.md

 - a single authority is responsible for performing tallying

 ## Security
-This code is experimental, and has not yet been audited.
-Using it in a production system is not recommended.
+This code has not yet been audited, use it at your own risk.